Retreats at DSMC

 Sheets, pillows, blankets, and towels are provided by the center.
 If you come by

 car, you may want to bring your own sleeping bag, pillow, or comforter/sheets.
-Your first task is to make up your bed.

 Bring a light bathrobe for walking a few steps at night to the bathroom facility.